Premier Education

 Improved mood

-Endorphins, produced during exercise, reduce feelings of stress and anxiety, making students feel happier and have improved self perception.
+Endorphins, produced during exercise, reduce feelings of stress and anxiety, making children feel happier and have improved self perception.
 Achieving goals early in the day can also help to give children a feeling of accomplishment, boosting self-esteem and confidence for the rest of the day.

 More energy